AkramsBookshelf/GCT-Unity/GameManager/DesigningGameStates.md

 #

 ### Core Game States – What a Game Needs

-Once we understand what game states are, the next question is: **which states should a game have?** Core states are those essential modes that every player expects, because they define the basic flow of the game.
-These states form the backbone of the experience, guiding the player from starting the game to reaching the end.
+Once we understand what game states are, the next question is: **which states should a game have?**
+**Core states** are the essential modes that most players expect, because they define the basic flow of the experience, from starting the game to ending a session.

-A typical set of core game states might include:
+A typical set of **core game states** might include:

 1.  **Boot** – The game starts up.
 2.  **Main Menu** – The player chooses options like “New Game” or “Load Game.”
 3.  **Playing** – The player explores the game world.
+4.  **Paused** – The player temporarily freezes gameplay.
-4.  **Game Over** – The game ends and shows the final screen.
+5.  **Game Over** – The session ends, and the game shows a final screen.

-Here, **only one state exists at a time**, and each state fully replaces the previous one.
-These are **core, mutually exclusive states**, forming the foundation of the game’s flow.
-Every other state, whether temporary overlays or special modes, builds on top of this core structure.

----

-## 🌟 Game Design Challenge: Adventure Crafting Game States

-Let’s imagine our adventure crafting game.
-In this game, the player needs to **explore the world, collect resources, craft items, and interact with NPCs**, all while navigating menus and handling game progression.
-To manage this, the game is divided into **different types of game states**, each responsible for controlling **what the player can do and how the game behaves** at that moment.

-Some states are **core and mutually exclusive**, forming the backbone of the game, while others are **temporary or overlay states** that **temporarily take control of certain game systems**, pausing or modifying behaviors as needed.
-For example, when the player enters a **Crafting** mode, gameplay systems like movement, enemy AI, or resource collection may be paused, while specific animations, logic, or interactions run.
-Once crafting is complete, the underlying gameplay **resumes exactly where it left off**, maintaining the flow of the game, whether or not any new visuals are shown.
+While these are common baseline states, most games include **many additional states** depending on genre and features.
+For example:

+-   **Inventory**
+-   **Crafting**
+-   **Dialogue**
+-   **Cutscenes**
+-   **Shop / Trading**
+-   **Tutorial**

+#

+### Exclusive vs Stacked States
+Once we start mapping out the game’s **overall flow**, we quickly notice that not all states play the same role in the experience.
+Some states represent a **major step in the game loop**, where the player transitions into a new mode of play.
+For example, moving from **Main Menu → Playing** means the menu is no longer relevant, and gameplay takes over completely.

+Other states are **stacked**, meaning they do not replace the current state.
+Instead, they become active **at the same time**, while preserving the underlying state.
+When the stacked state ends, the previous state continues exactly where it left off.

+With that in mind, we can break game states into two categories:

-#### Mutually Exclusive States
+#### **Exclusive States (Replace)**
 These states **replace each other completely**.
-Only one of these can be active at a time.
-For example:
+Only one exclusive state should be active at a time.
 | State    | Replaces | Reason                                |
 | -------- | -------- | ------------------------------------- |
 | Boot     | None     | Runs once at startup                  |